gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 "Y" are NOT RECOMMENDED to support in DTLS in SCTP.
 Non-AEAD cipher suites or cipher suites without confidentiality MUST NOT be supported.
 Cipher suites and parameters that do not provide ephemeral key exchange MUST NOT be supported.

+### Authentication and Policy Decisions

+DTLS in SCTP MUST be mutually authenticated.
+Authentication is the process of establishing the identity of a user or system and verifying that the identity is valid.
+DTLS only provides proof of possession of a key.
+DTLS in SCTP MUST perform identity authentication.
+It is RECOMMENDED that DTLS in SCTP is used with certificate-based authentication.
+When certificates are used the application using DTLS in SCTP is responsible for certificate policies, certificate chain validation, and identity authentication (HTTPS does for example match the hostname with a subjectAltName of type dNSName).
+The application using DTLS in SCTP define what the identity is and how it is encoded and the client and server MUST use the same identity format.
+Guidance on server certificate validation can be found in {{I-D.ietf-uta-rfc6125bis}}.
+DTLS in SCTP enables periodic transfer of mutual revocation information (OSCP stapling) every time a new parallel connection is set up.
+All security decisions MUST be based on the peer's authenticated identity, not on its transport layer identity.

+It is possible to authenticate DTLS endpoints based on IP addresses in certificates.
+SCTP associations can use multiple IP addresses per SCTP endpoint.
+Therefore, it is possible that DTLS records will be sent from a different source IP address or to a different destination IP address than that originally authenticated.
+This is not a problem provided that no security decisions are made based on the source or destination IP addresses.

+### New Connections

 Implementations MUST set up new connections before any of the certificates expire.
 It is RECOMMENDED that all negotiated